 Metal Shells – Metal shells are mostly used for snare drums, but some companies such as Tama and Trick have started making full drum sets out of metal.

 Acrylic Shells – Acrylic shells open up a whole new world of visual possibilities.
 They can be transparent (clear), translucent (frosted), or multiple colors.
-To spice up an acrylic drum even more you can put LED lights inside of it!
+To spice up an acrylic drum even more, you can put LED lights inside of it!
 (And even trigger the lights to come on when you hit the drum!)

-Drum head – This is what you strike when playing a drum.
-There are many types of drumheads for different sounds, feels and situations.
+Drum head – This is what you strike when playing the drum.
+There are many types of drumheads for different sounds, feels, and situations.
 Most drumhead companies offer a 1 ply or 2 ply head either coated or clear, but there is also a head for virtually any playing situation.
 Pick your drumheads according to how hard you play, what sound you want to achieve, and what style of music you’ll be playing.
 Picking the right drumhead is up to you, but to see what I recommend, and how to tune the drums please check out this blog post.

 Mounting Bracket –These can be attached directly to a drum shell, or used in conjunction with a suspension system.
 They also are used on toms that require legs.
 Gibraltar L-Rod Chrome Tom Mount with Memory Lock